The Nisnevich Motive of an Algebraic Stack: Various Triangles

-of motives is homotopy cartesian.
-If $Z\rightarrow [Z/GL_n]\rightarrow\sZ$ is a Nisnevich covering of $\sZ$ by a $GL_n$-torsor, then by Remark \ref{BaseChange}, we can base change this covering to $\sY,\sX$ and $\sW$.
+For this we argue as follows: if $Z\rightarrow [Z/GL_n]\rightarrow\sZ$ is a Nisnevich covering of $\sZ$ by a $GL_n$-torsor, then by Remark \ref{BaseChange}, we can base change this covering to $\sY,\sX$ and $\sW$.
 This gives us a cartesian diagram of hypercovers: